Two tankers attacked in Gulf of Oman | DW | 13.06.2019

 Iranian Foreign Minister Mohammad Javad Zarif said that the attacks were suspicious because they occurred while Japanese Prime Minister met with Iran's supreme leader.

-Zarif made a comment in a Tweet on Thursday saying: "Suspicious doesn't begin to describe what likely transpired this morning" without elaborating the statement.
+Zarif made a comment in a Tweet on Thursday saying: "Suspicious doesn't begin to describe what likely transpired this morning" without elaborating.

 Meanwhile, Russia warned against rushing to blame Iran for the attack and using the incident to stoke tensions with Tehran.
 Several Russian sailors were on board one of the tankers at the time.

-German Foreign Minister Heiko Maas said the incidents worrying and could escalate tensions in the region.
+German Foreign Minister Heiko Maas said the incidents are worrying and could escalate tensions in the region.

 "The news that we have received .. is extremely worrying," Maas said at a press conference.